16 incredibly useful things you didn’t know YouTube could do

 Let’s be honest: YouTube and productivity don’t exactly go hand in hand.
 But just because a site is a famously good way to procrastinate doesn’t mean you have to waste your time while using it.

-YouTube is overflowing, in fact, with time-saving possibilities and other advanced options—out-of-the-way features that have the potential to make the site both easier and ore pleasant to use.
+YouTube is overflowing, in fact, with time-saving possibilities and other advanced options—out-of-the-way features that have the potential to make the site both easier and more pleasant to use.
 Some of them are just faster methods of getting things accomplished, while others are valuable opportunities for claiming control over your video-viewing adventures.

 Read on, and get ready to hit Play on a whole new way to experience YouTube.